robertobloj/tensorflow-builder/README.rst

 .. code-block:: bash

     RUN python ./configure.py && \
         bazel build \
             --config=opt \
             \
             # decide what instructions you will enable, uncomment what needed
             --copt=-mmmx \
             --copt=-msse \
             --copt=-msse2 \
             \
             # decide what instructions you will disable, uncomment what needed
             --copt=-mno-avx \

             ...

-For further investigation please also check `gcc compilation flags`_ and choose proper compilation options for gcc_.
+For further investigation please also check `gcc compilation flags`_ and choose proper compilation options for chosen gcc_.

 Specified CPU architecture
 ---------------------------------------